- All chocolates, drinks and spreads entered in the Awards must be available for retail.

 Filled Chocolates, flavoured couverture Bars and remaining category submission instructions will be posted once registration opens for these products, in the summer of 2021.

 We strongly recommend choosing a delivery method that permits tracking and confirmation of delivery.

 - For each entry in the Filled Chocolates categories please submit 30 of each chocolate.

-- For each entry in the Bar categories please submit a minimum of five bars.
+- For each entry in the Bar categories please submit a minimum of five bars, in full retail wrapping.